winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : StaticBool False  -- OK.
 ```

-For `Text` values, we can create a sequence of operations that will always return an empty string, and we assert on that property.
+For `Text` values, we can create a sequence of operations that will always return an empty string.
 But the Dhall interpreter is unable to validate that property symbolically.
-So, the assertion on `StaticText x` will fail unless `x` is a statically known value:
+The assertion on `StaticText x` will hold only if `x` is   statically known:
 ```dhall
 let emptyText : Text → Text = λ(x : Text) → Text/replace x "" (x ++ x)
 let StaticText : Text → Type = λ(x : Text) → emptyText x ≡ ""